-Verse 18, "And Your wrath has come, and the time of the dead, that they should be judged, and that You should reward Your servants the prophets and the saints, and those who fear Your name, small and great, and should destroy those who destroy the earth."

-Notice God's To-Do list at the end of the age: judge those who died in rebellion, reward His servants, and destroy those who's rebellion caused God to destroy His own creation.
-How's that for a full day at the office!
+In verse 18 the elders say, "And Your wrath has come, and the time of the dead, that they should be judged, and that You should reward Your servants the prophets and the saints, and those who fear Your name, small and great, and should destroy those who destroy the earth."
+Here's God's To-Do list at the end of the age: judge those who die in rebellion - reward His servants - and destroy those who's sin causes Him to destroy His creation.
+How's that for a full day!

 Chapter 11 ends, "Then the temple of God was opened in heaven, and the ark of His covenant was seen in His temple.
 And there were lightnings, noises, thunderings, an earthquake, and great hail."
 It's a tale of two temples...
-In the Temple on Earth, there's chaos and carnage while all is in order in Heaven's Temple.
+In the Temple on Earth there's chaos and carnage, while all is in order in Heaven's Temple.

-The Earth has rebuffed God's last-ditch duo.
+The Earth has rebuffed God's last ditch duo.
 Now the die is cast.
 God's love is forever, but not His pardon.
 Reject God long enough, and He'll honor that decision.

-It's ironic, but mankind's spiritual bankruptcy gets revealed in Chapter 11.
+It's ironic, but mankind's spiritual bankruptcy gets revealed in Chapter 11...
 God's message is love, but the world kills His messengers.
 No wonder "great hail" awaits people of this world - in more ways than one...